US to reopen border crossings as illegal immigration drops | Law-Order

 The U.S. will reopen four legal U.S.-Mexico border crossings on Thursday as high levels of illegal immigration have receded and freed up personnel, U.S. border authorities said on Tuesday.
 The U.S. will resume operations at an international bridge in Eagle Pass, Texas, two crossings in Arizona and another near San Diego, California, U.S. Customs and Border Protection (CBP) said in a press release, adding that it will continue to prioritize border security "as necessary."

+"This will benefit the economies of both countries," Mexico's foreign ministry, which had previously called for the reopening of crossings between the two nations, said in a statement.
 U.S. border authorities arrested an average of 6,400 migrants per day over the past week, according to an internal U.S. government report reviewed by Reuters, a steep decline from the levels before Christmas.
-A separate U.S. official on the call cautioned that migrant crossings have historically dropped between Christmas and New Year's Day.

-"We have seen over the last year periods of increased encounters and periods of decreased encounters," the official said.
-"We will continue to stand ready to respond to these kinds of surges."
-Lawmakers in the U.S. Congress remain in talks over a possible deal that would combine increased border security measures with foreign aid, including military funding for Ukraine, officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)